Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreAPI.md

 ## Request and Response - Formats and Elements

-In Payeezy, three different formats were supported: SOAP XML, REST XML and REST JSON; in Commerce Hub only REST JSON format is used.
+In Payeezy, three different formats were supported: SOAP XML, REST XML and REST JSON; in Commerce Hub only REST JSON format is available.

 In Payeezy, many elements from the request are mirrored on the response, however, in Commerce Hub the request elements will only be sent back on the response if they were changed during processing.